How to Choose a Frame, Size and Shape for Your Photos

 The ratio of 1.618 or .618 is then applied to the image itself resulting in four lines that intersect.

-Each line drawn from .618 distance from one edge.
+Each line is drawn at a distance of .618 from one edge.

 See here:

 These lines and the four intersecting points are what you want to use for design or editing.
-You could use one of the horizontal lines for the horizon as an example.
+So, you could use one of the horizontal lines for the horizon.
 Upper line for less sky and lower for more sky.
 That part is all about taste.
-You can see in the above image, that the upper horizontal line is even with the horizon in the picture.
+What are you trying to communicate?
+You can see this in the above image.
+The upper horizontal line is even with the horizon in the picture.
 And the intersection of the top horizontal line and left vertical line are right on the eye of the cow.

 The four points where the lines cross: these are what you can use as a focal point.
 The eye naturally goes to these areas.